- 5-day Kakadu, Katherine and Litchfield camping tour

 Overnight: campsite in Kakadu National Park

-Day 3: Gunlom Falls -- Katherine National Park (B, L, D)
+Day 3: Gunlom Falls, Kakadu National Park – Nitmiluk National Park (B, L, D)

-Day 4: Katherine Gorge -- Litchfield National Park (B, L, D)
+Day 4: Katherine Gorge, Nitmiluk National Park – Litchfield National Park (B, L, D)

 After an early start, travel to Katherine Gorge in Nitmiluk National Park.
 Enjoy a boat cruise through the scenic gorge or paddle a canoe (both activities are optional and at extra cost) or go for a stroll along the sandy riverbanks.
 Learn about the region's spiritual significance to the local Jawoyn Aboriginal people, and enjoy lunch at the gorge.
 After lunch, travel north to Litchfield National Park and spend the night at a campsite.